-- Add your salesforce domain to the list of remote sites (within salesforce setup).
+- Add your Salesforce domain to the list of remote sites (within Setup).

-- Add a field to your object that controls when s-doc is generated (e.g. Create_Welcome_Letter__c)
+- Add a field to your object that controls when the S-Doc is generated (e.g. Create_Welcome_Letter__c)

-- Add a small trigger on object that generates the doc whenever that field is set
+- Add a small trigger on the object that generates the doc whenever that field is set

 - Option A: Add a custom list button that updates the field in step 1 in bulk (and therefore generates/emails docs in bulk).

 - Option B: Use a workflow rule that has a field update action – (and therefore generates/emails the doc whenever the workflow rule is tripped)

 - The S-Docs templates used in this automation need to be completely defined, meaning they must have all the needed merged fields to generate properly without user input.
 This won't work on any S-Docs template that prompts for user input during the generation process.
 For example, if you intend to email a document based on a workflow rule, then you need to use an S-Doc HTML template that defines the email body along with the “to”, “cc”, “subject” fields in order to form a valid email.
 Without all the field values defined, the document won’t be able to generate correctly.
 These fields can be set dynamically, but must be defined in the S-Docs HTML template.

 - Since S-Docs runs on the Salesforce platform, it is subject to Salesforce governor limits.
 To help prevent reaching those limits, we suggest batch document creation is limited to 50 records per invocation.
 You can generate many more documents, but you should group them into batches of 50 or less records per invocation.

 We’re excited about this feature and welcome your questions, suggestions and feedback.

 S-Docs REST API